Filing review plea on SC's OBC quota ruling an option: Ajit | Politics

 ''If the court verdict impacts all zilla parishads, the the issue will be discussed with political parties and legal experts to arrive at a solution,'' the Deputy CM said.

-However, moving the Supreme Court with a review petition against its ruling was an option before the Maharashta government, Pawar said.
+However, moving the Supreme Court with a review petition against its ruling was an option before the Maharashtra government, Pawar said.

 Deputy Speaker Narhari Zirwal asked the government to make a statement on the issue before the budget session ends on March 10.